wevm/wagmi/site/cli/create-wagmi.md

 - `vite-vanilla`: A Vite Wagmi Core project.
 - `vite-vue`: A Vite (Vue) Wagmi project.

-If you do not specify the template on the command line, select a framework and a variant.
+If you do not specify the template on the command line, you will be prompted to select a framework and variant.

 - **React** : A React project.
   - **Vite** : A React + Vite Wagmi project (`vite-react`).